crn565/DSUAL/README.md

 Furthermore, it is worth noting that each H5 file that we generate from the measurement files will not only contain the collected measurements that we are interested in for each meter, but also all the metadata of the new dataset.

 Likewise, depending on the version of oZm, the number of applications, and whether harmonics are to be processed, we will generate 4 new datasets: two new datasets (with or without harmonics) for oZm v1 with 5 applications plus the aggregate and two other new datasets (with or without harmonics) for oZm v2 with 10 applications plus the aggregate.
-Similarly for the OMPM as it does not support harmonics we will create only one new dataset with 5 applicatives plus the aggregate.Likewise, depending on the version of oZm, the number of applications, and whether harmonics are to be processed, we will generate 4 new datasets: two new datasets (with or without harmonics) for oZm v1 with 5 applications plus the aggregate and two other new datasets (with or without harmonics) for oZm v2 with 10 applications plus the aggregate.
 Similarly for the OMPM as it does not support harmonics we will create only one new dataset with 5 applicatives plus the aggregate.

 NILMTK uses standardised dataset formats (see section 2.8 entitled "Public DS"), but given the exclusivity of the data offered by both versions of oZm (and later OMPM), we required a new data format, for which we created 4 new functions to generate the different datasets*. *  As we can intuit, these new converters, although based on the IAWE converter, contain major differences because 13-digit timestamp support has been included, as well as new measurements and they also differ in the harmonics support, and in the number or type of appliances supported.